katiepb525/chess/README.md

 To do:
 * PlaceHandler
-  * Refactor legal_moves to get places from the actual board, not newly instantiated places.
 * Rspec tests:
   ~~* Instead of testing all of the pieces, just create a test for PlaceHandler to make sure it calculates the legal_moves correctly.~~ Well, we want to keep information seperate, but still test methods in PlaceHandler.
   * The only pieces that should be tested are ones with special conditions.
 (Knight should be able to hop, pawn able to promote, etc.)